mrilikecoding/StreamPoseML/README.md

 Provided is a simple Flask API that sits behind a React UI.
 The UI was tailored for our specific use case in classifying types of steps captured via webcam, however you can adapt this for your own model classification scheme.

-To run the sample app:
+To run the sample app you'll need to pull the latest builds from Dockerhub:

 1. Visit docker.com and sign up for an account.
-2. Download the [Docker Desktop](https://www.docker.com/products/docker-desktop/).client for your your system, launch, and log in.
+2. Download the [Docker Desktop](https://www.docker.com/products/docker-desktop/) client for your your system, launch, and log in.
-3. From your terminal, clone this repo and enter the directory.
+3. From your terminal, git clone this repo and enter the directory.
-4. Run `start.sh`
+4. Run `start.sh` to pull down the latest images (backend and frontend) and spin them up with Docker Compose.

 This should install the necessary dependencies and then launch the application in your default browser (Chrome is recommended for full feature support).